-- First, I think it’s very important to only photograph in the cold if it will bring you unique result.
-When I hear that people photograph model in November in light dress and outside without particular idea, but just because they lack skills or equipment to stay in, I wonder why the model even bother to work in these conditions.
-At the same time, if you have a story which would be really best told in the middle of a snow storm and you know pictures will be expressive and unique, you should definitely do it.
+- First, I think it’s very important to only photograph in the cold if it will bring you unique results.
+When I hear that people photograph models in November in light dress and outside without particular idea, but just because they lack skills or equipment to stay in, I wonder why the model even bothers to work in these conditions.
+At the same time, if you have a story that would be really best told in the middle of a snow storm and you know pictures will be expressive and unique, you should definitely do it.

-- If your idea permits, make model walk, run, swirl, jump — it will be warmer for him/her that way.
+- If your idea permits, make the model walk, run, swirl, and jump — it will be warmer for him/her that way.

 - Start with the warmer look and make your way to colder ones.

 - Invest in a long warm blanket.
-It should cover not only shoulders, but also legs.
+It should cover not only the shoulders but also the legs.

 - Have a warm tea with you or plan where to take a break and get it.